 A wise old man told some people a joke one day.
 They all laughed.
 He told them the same joke again and they laughed less.
 The final time, they didn’t laugh at all.
 He told them it is the same with worry.

-At EuroKids we place the strongest emphasis on our children inculcating the best moral values, and use everything in our power, including fables like the ones outlined here, to ensure they grow up to be morally sound individuals.
+At EuroKids we place the strongest emphasis on our children inculcating the best Value of the Story values, and use everything in our power, including fables like the ones outlined here, to ensure they grow up to be Morally sound individuals.